ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 As an example, consider a log with 50 entries.
 Instead of having the root be the typical "middle" entry of `50/2 = 25`, the root would be entry 31.
-As new log entries are added to the tree's right edge, users will consistently check that their timestamps are greater than or equal to the timestamp of entry 31.
-This is until a new root is established with the creation of entry 63.
-Once entry 63 is established, the timestamp of entry 63 is verified to be greater than or equal that of entry 31, and from then on the timestamps of new log entries are checked against entry 63.
+As new log entries are added to the tree's right edge, all users that interact with the Transparency Log will require log entries to the right of entry 31 to have timestamps that are greater than or equal to that of entry 31, regardless of how much or how little the tree grows.

 Because we are often looking at the rightmost log entry, it is frequently useful to refer to the **frontier** of the log.
 The frontier consists of the root log